andre-cat/git-repo/git-log.md

 # `git log`

-*Shows all commits.*
+*Log all commits.*

 ## `git log file-name`

-Shows this for the specified file.
+Log this for the given file.